vavrek/oa-arch/README.md

 [info@openassistant.org](mailto:info@openassistant.org)

 ## Contributing
-Open Assistant is a unique and valuable project which would benefit anyone disabled, young, or elderly, as well as anyone who likes to take a break from traditional mouse and keyboard, from time to time.
+Open Assistant is a unique and valuable project which would epecially benefit anyone disabled, young, or elderly, as well as those of us to take a break from traditional mouse and keyboard, from time to time.

+The combination of keyboard, mouse, and microphone is quite powerful.

-Let's make computing more convenient, fun, private, and accessible!
+Make computing more convenient, fun, private, and accessible!

 Hack away, friends! :)

 ## Roadmap
 Include a local language model toolkit, so Open Assistant will not require internet access to update commands.
 (COMPLETE!)

 Offline speech dictation.
-(Under Current Development)

-New demo video coming soon!
+(Under current development: New demo video coming soon!)

-Compile installation steps listed above into one ``install-arch.sh`` script, then create various installation scrips for other distributions, such as ``install-debian.sh``, ``install-bsd.sh``, etc.
+Compile installation steps listed above into one ``install-arch.sh`` script, then create various install scrips for other distributions, such as ``install-debian.sh``, ``install-bsd.sh``, etc.

 Map vocal commands to all available keyboard shortcuts and key characters.

 Generate specific command files for common Window Managers.

-Creating package installers and get OA into popular repositories.
+Create package installers and get Open Assistant into all popular repositories.

 GUI design using Kivy.